 Permitted Asset Class (NSE Series)

-Various products are traded on the Capital Markets.
-Segments viz., Equity shares, Preference shares, Warrants, Debentures, Exchange traded Funds, Mutual Funds (close ended), Government Securities and Indian Depository Receipts.
+In the capital market, various products traded; which include Equity shares, Preference shares, Warrants, Debentures, Exchange-traded Funds, Mutual Funds (close-ended), Government Securities and Indian Depository Receipts.

-Each NSE series distinguishes the scrips and/or the people who can trade in those series.
+Each Series distinguishes the scrips and/or the people who can trade in those series.

-Listed in the table below are the symbols which denote the various types of series traded on the NSE :-
+Following are the symbols which denote the various types of series traded on the NSE :-[symple_spacing size=”30″]

-- Retail investors generally come across only NSE EQ and BE series.
+- Retail investors mostly come across NSE – EQ and BE only.

 - Please follow this Link on the NSE website for more details.